Legal Aid Society

 Our Impact

-Defending Rent Regulation – In 2020, we represented tenant groups intervening in five different cases challenging the constitutionality of New York’s longstanding rent stabilization system.
-If successful, these cases would eliminate affordable housing for over a million families.
-Fortunately, all five cases were dismissed at the trial court level, but we now are defending appeals in the Second Circuit, and expect the landlord plaintiffs to seek review in the U.S. Supreme Court.
+We represented tenant groups intervening in five different federal cases that challenged the constitutionality of New York’s longstanding rent stabilization system.
+If successful, these cases would have eliminated affordable housing for over a million families.
+Thanks to a strong partnership between New York State, New York City, and the tenants, all five cases were dismissed at the trial and appellate court level, and all were rejected by the US Supreme Court.

 Learn more about our casework on The Legal Aid Society litigation docket.